openmotics/3rd-party/README.md

-# 3rd-party
+# 3rd Party integration
-Components/drivers for integrating OpenMotics in 3rd party soft- and hardware
+Components, drivers and others for integrating OpenMotics into 3rd party soft- and hardware